nepfaff/iiwa_setup/README.md

 2. Manually operate the robot out of the limits using the tablet
 3. Re-enter automatic mode

+If no KRF mode exists, then do the following:
+1. Unmaster the joint whose limits are exceeded
+2. Use the teach pendant in T1 mode to move the joint back inside its allowed range
+3. Master the joint

 #### "Voltage of intermediate circuit too low" error

 One of the fuses is blown.
 You need to open the control box and replace them.